cip-core-mirrors/cip-core-portal/content/en/solutions/whiteapps/_index.md

 toc: false
 ---

-We provide multiple white apps in diferent languages to quicly start a project on CIP with CodeReadyWorkspace
+We provide multiple white apps in different languages to help you get started quickly CIP's Dev Box.